 We’ve seen it all … Frozen.
 Dipped in chocolate.
 We have tasted vegan key lime pies using sour cream, vegan cream cheese, and additions such as mango, peanut butter, Nutella, avocados, and ice cream.
-We have seen crusts made of all kinds of nuts, oreo cookies, cheerios, ginger snaps, pretzels and animal crackers.
+Some crusts are made of all kinds of nuts, oreo cookies, cheerios, ginger snaps, pretzels, and animal crackers.
 We have seen elaborate toppings using fruit – blueberries, strawberries, raspberries, and everything in between.
-We’ve seen sauces made of honey, caramel, blueberry, fudge or just cream Anglaise sauce.
+We’ve seen sauces made of honey, caramel, blueberry, fudge, or just cream Anglaise sauce.
 Whatever your fancy, you can usually do it with key lime pie.

 Sampling Key Lime Pies Through the Florida Keys

 Based on our tastings, here are our findings as we searched for the best key lime pie in the Florida Keys:

 Key Largo’s Mrs. Macs Kitchen is our first stop when we reach the Keys.
 You’ll love the vibe of tourists and locals, surrounded by the down-home décor of license plates hanging on the walls along with historical mementos and pictures.
 Mrs. Macs, which boasts “world-famous key lime pie” has a secret recipe.
 Everything is homemade – graham cracker crust and a good balance of tart and sweet filling, except the whipped cream.

 Green Turtle Key Lime Pie, Islamorada